lucasmedeiros-mdx/CodeReview/README.md

 1. **DO** use `nameof(...)` instead of `"..."` whenever possible and relevant.
 1. **DO** use the `var` when the variable type can be implied (`var name = "Lucas"` instead of `string name = "Lucas"` and `var names = new List<string>()` instead of `List<string> names = new List<string>()`).
 1. **DO** ensure that each type is a well-defined set of related members, not just a random collection of unrelated functionality.
-1. **DO** provide at least one type that is an implementation of an interface.
 1. **DO** implement methods with a single responsibility.
 1. **DO** return an `ICollection<T>` or `IReadOnlyCollection<T>` instead of a concrete collection class.
 1. **DO** define parameters as specific as possible.
 If your member needs a specific piece of data, define the parameters as specific as that and don't take a container object instead.